moqri/public/README.md

-Some public scripts to share with toher
+Some public scripts to share with others